 Set up a monitor.
 If you’ll be spending time in another room, make sure its adjacent to yours.
 (Make that request when you reserve the rooms.)
 That way your monitor will stay in range.

 Do not disturb.
-Make good use of those little door hangers.
+Make good use of those little door hangers during a hotel stay with a baby.
 There’s nothing worse than housekeeping knocking and interrupting your little’s nap!

 Consider a babysitter.
 Traveling to a new city with a baby can be so frustrating—having to be back at the hotel for naps and bedtime makes it tough to explore.
 On the other hand, doing all the research to find a babysitter in a place you don’t know is overwhelming.
 Luckily, many hotels have a relationship with a babysitting service that’s already vetted—leaving you free to go out to dinner, see a show or just relax at the bar downstairs.
 Heads-up, though, many places have a time minimum (it was four hours at the Alexis).